 JOHN BAVOSI / SCIENCE PHOTO LIBRARY JOHN BAVOSI / SCIENCE PHOTO LIBRARY

-Action of sleeping drugs.
-Illustration showing the action of various sleeping drugs on nerve cells.
-The two blue structures are the ends of nerve cells, which meet at a gap called a synapse.
+Sleeping drug action.
+Artwork showing the action of various sleeping drugs on a nerve cell.
+The cell membrane (pink) is shown, along with associated proteins (orange).
 Sleeping drugs work by mimicking the action of a natural molecule called gamma-aminobutyric acid (GABA, red spheres).
-When GABA molecules are released by one nerve cell they travel across the synapse and bind with receptor molecules on the other side, triggering the opening of chloride channels (left).
-Chloride ions (purple) then pass through, making the receptor nerve cell less excitable and promoting sleep.
-Sleeping drugs like benzodiazepines trigger the same mechanism.
+When GABA molecules reach a nerve cell they bind with specific receptor molecules, triggering the opening of chloride channels (at centre left).
+Chloride ions (large green spheres) are then able to pass through, making the nerve cell less excitable and promoting sleep.
+Sleeping drugs like benzodiazepines (small green spheres) trigger the same mechanism.

 Model release not required.
 Property release not required.